Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Introduction

-Recently, the interest has focused on the creation of molecules consisting of atoms of different atomic species, or the so-called heteronuclear molecules.
+Recently, interest has focused on the creation of molecules consisting of atoms of different atomic species, or the so-called heteronuclear molecules.
 In particular, the Bose-Bose \cite{Papp,Weber,Dutta,Koppinger} and Bose-Fermi \cite{Ospelkaus} molecules have been experimentally realized.
-However, the Fermi-Fermi heteronuclear molecules attract the most interest among others, since they, as we have already mentioned, are expected to exhibit a sufficiently long lifetime \cite{Shlyapnikov,Petrov}.
-The first such molecules with a lifetime more than 100 ms have been created in a dilute mixture of ${}^{6}{\rm Li}$ and ${}^{40}{\rm K}$ atoms \cite{Voigt}.
-Also, the realized simultaneous quantum degeneracy in a gas mixture consisting of ${}^{6}{\rm Li}$ and ${}^{173}{\rm Yb}$ fermionic atoms gives a good possibility to produce another kind of heteronuclear Fermi-Fermi molecules \cite{Hara}.
-The long lifetime of molecules consisting of fermionic atoms is a good basis to achieve a molecular Bose-Einstein condensation.
+However, Fermi-Fermi heteronuclear molecules have attracted the most interest, since they, as we have already mentioned, are expected to exhibit a sufficiently long lifetime \cite{Shlyapnikov,Petrov}.
+The first such molecules with a lifetime more than 100 ms were created in a dilute mixture of ${}^{6}{\rm Li}$ and ${}^{40}{\rm K}$ atoms \cite{Voigt}.
+In addition, the simultaneous quantum degeneracy realized in a gas mixture consisting of ${}^{6}{\rm Li}$ and ${}^{173}{\rm Yb}$ fermionic atoms gives the possibility of producing another kind of heteronuclear Fermi-Fermi molecules \cite{Hara}.
+The long lifetime of molecules consisting of fermionic atoms is a good basis for achieving molecular Bose-Einstein condensation.

 Theoretical descriptions of degenerate ultracold gases interacting through a Feshbach resonance have been presented both for bosonic \cite{Drumond,Timmermans1,Timmermans2,Annals} and fermionic \cite{Andreev,Gurarie,Sheehy} atoms.
-However, the resonant fermionic gases attract much more interest, since they demonstrate different regimes of a superfluid (superconducting) phenomenon -- condensation of Copper pairs (BCS state), Bose-Einstein condensation of molecules (BEC state) \cite{Eagles,Leggett,Nozieres}, and BEC-BCS crossover \cite{Giorgini,Zwerger}.
+However, the resonant fermionic gases have attracted much more interest, since they demonstrate different regimes of a superfluid (superconducting) phenomenon: condensation of Copper pairs (BCS state), Bose-Einstein condensation of molecules (BEC state) \cite{Eagles,Leggett,Nozieres}, and BEC-BCS crossover \cite{Giorgini,Zwerger}.